IgorKowalczyk/active-dev/readme.md

 ---

-## 🔩 Run without installation (Replit)
+## 🔩 Without installation (Replit)

 [![Run on Repl.it](https://repl.it/badge/github/igorkowalczyk/active-dev)](https://repl.it/github/igorkowalczyk/active-dev)

 **Steps:**

-- Go to [this url](https://repl.it/github/igorkowalczyk/active-dev) and click `Import from GitHub`
+- Go to [Replit](https://repl.it/github/igorkowalczyk/active-dev) and click `Import from GitHub`
 - Go to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application
 - Go to `Bot` tab and create a new bot, then copy the token
-- Check if you enabled Community in your server
+- Check if you enabled Community in your Discord server
 - In Replit click `Run` button and wait for the app to start
 - Follow the instructions in the CLI and you're done!